C. Krishniah Chetty Group of Jewellers Clinches Triple Awards for Exemplary Industry Leadership | www.lokmattimes.com

 C. Krishniah Chetty Group of Jewellers Clinches Triple Awards for Exemplary Industry Leadership

-PNN New Delhi [India], August 24: C. Krishniah Chetty Group of Jewellers, a venerable name with a legacy spanning ...
+New Delhi (India), August 25: C. Krishniah Chetty Group of Jewellers, a venerable name with a legacy spanning over ...

-New Delhi [India], August 24: C. Krishniah Chetty Group of Jewellers, a venerable name with a legacy spanning over 150 years in the Indian jewellery landscape, has added another gleaming chapter to its journey with a triumphant sweep of three consecutive awards.
-The coveted recognitions come as an acknowledgment of the brand's captivating journey, enduring industry leadership, and remarkable creativity.
+New Delhi (India), August 25: C. Krishniah Chetty Group of Jewellers, a venerable name with a legacy spanning over 150 years in the Indian jewellery landscape, has added another gleaming chapter to its journey with a triumphant sweep of three consecutive awards.
+The coveted recognitions come as an acknowledgment of the brand’s captivating journey, enduring industry leadership, and remarkable creativity.

 The latest accolades include the prestigious ‘Bridal Ensemble Jewellery of the Year’ at the esteemed Retail Jewellery India Awards 2023.
 Following this, the veteran in the industry Dr C. Vinod Hayagriv, the MD & Director of the brand was bestowed with the Industry Legend Award by the Gem & Jewellery Export Promotion Council (GJEPC), a momentous tribute to the enduring legacy.
 Then, Chaitanya V Cotha, the Executive Director at C. Krishniah Chetty, was honored the “40 under 40” category at the event organized by the Gems and Jewellery Export Promotion Council (GJEPC).